 Bill Gasiamis 12:11

->

-> So what’s interesting, and what I’d like to do is try to paint a picture for people about you know what carers go through, because I imagine now you’ve become his carer.
-So how has that impacted your life as well, because I imagine the two of you would have been active working, bringing an income in and now this is a completely different situation four year later.
+So what’s interesting, and what I’d like to do is try to paint a picture for people about you know what carers go through, because I imagine now you’ve become his carer.
+So how has that impacted your life as well, I imagine the two of you would have been actively working, bringing an income in and now this is a completely different situation four years later.
 So I imagined that Michale is no longer able to earn an income and now you’re his carer, how has that shifted everything?

->

-> So that’s how we live, you know, he gets a little bit of disability, I get social security and I get in the IHSS payments every month.
+So that’s how we live, you know, he gets a little bit of disability, I get social security and I get in the IHSS payments every month.
 So we moved up to the mountains and we love it here.
 You know, we’re away from the hustle and bustle of LA and it’s actually quite peaceful.
 And I do you know, freelance writing, and I do all kinds of other stuff on the side as well.
 So, yeah, it literally changed everything.

 Yeah.
 So you had to find a way to reinvent yourselves so that you can still continue to support yourselves and do things differently because everything is different now.